 Delays in message delivery

-You may see Sent status next to your campaign, but you have not received the message yet even though your number is on the subscribers list and was targeted.
+You may see the Sent status next to your campaign, but you have not received the message yet even though your number is on the subscribers list and was targeted.

 Based on our metrics, on average we send the message to the aggregator within 0.5s.
 Once this happens we no longer have any effect on the timing of the delivery.

-One reason for the delay can be heavy network traffic on the carrier’s end.
+- One reason for the delay can be heavy network traffic on the carrier’s end.

-Another reason for the delay can be an issue on the aggregator’s end.
+- Another reason for the delay can be an issue on the aggregator’s end.
 You can check our aggregator’s status page to be up to date about delays.